Olsro/ipodclickwheelgamespreservationproject/README.md

 A Mac is totally able to sync a Windows formatted iPod to add music and manage stuff.
 A Windows formatted (restored) iPod is compatible everywhere, compared to a Mac formatted iPod which cannot be synced on Windows until it is formatted.
 Formatting your iPod on Windows also allow you to install cool things like Rockbox in the future if you ever want to.

 ### How to update the Virtual Machine to a newer version ?
 Remove the .utm file and all the compressed .7z parts which were used to extract it.
 All .7z files must be downloaded again.
+Make sure your Mac doesn't rename the downloaded files to something like "filename(1)" since the files were already downloaded before.
+Rename the downloaded files accordingly if necessary.

 ### [Linux] The script "start_qemu.sh" does not start on my machine, what can I do ?
 It looks like your computer is an ARM64 one or a very old Intel computer, so you should use ```slow_start_qemu.sh``` instead to start the virtual machine.